 Fledgling Newell's Shearwater Satellite Tags

 Save Our Shearwaters works with the Kaua‘i Endangered Seabird Project to put satellite tags on fledgling Newell's Shearwaters during fallout season.
 The first batch of Newell's Shearwaters were tagged in 2014.
-Since then, we have continued to work together to tag birds in 2016 and 2017.
+Since then, we have continued to work together to tag birds from 2016 - 2019.
 The data collected helps to reveal where these fledgling Newell's Shearwaters travel when they head out to the ocean for the first time.
 There had been no prior research on where fledgling Newell's Shearwaters travel to before these studies began in 2014.

 Seabird Mortality induced by land-based artificial lights

 In 2016, Save Our Shearwaters provided vital information regarding grounded seabirds for a metadata study titled Seabird mortality caused by land-based artificial lights (Rodriguez et al. 2017).
 This study helped to compile data on grounded seabirds to discover information gaps and potential measures to mitigate the effects of artificial lights.
 The study found that without rescue organizations over 200,000 birds would have died worldwide due to light pollution since the organizations were established.

 Plastic Ingestion in Seabirds